KleoPetroff/kleopetroff.github.io/_posts/2016-03-18-everything-about-babel.md

 [Babel](https://babeljs.io) is a tool for transpiling (compiling) ES6/ES7 code to ECMAScript 5 code, which can be used **today** in any modern browser.
 Even more - Babel has extensions for transpiling JSX for React and Flow syntax for static type checking.

-Babel is composed of various small modules.
+It's composed of various small modules.
 Out of the box, Babel doesn't do anything.
 It uses presets for compiling the code, which we will cover later on.

 > **Note:** I assume you are comfortable using the command line and have installed [node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
 Also make sure you have `package.json` in your project folder.
 More info - [npm init](https://docs.npmjs.com/cli/init)